 All our content, whether it’s “what’s on and event” information, local news, sport, reportage, features or social comment is made by people who dare to challenge.
 This means you may read or hear things that you simply do not agree with.

 Our job is to make Andover a better place.
 This means we do not always accept the status quo.
 In fact, it means we make a point of challenging it.
 It also means we may also challenge our own beliefs.
 We ask you to open your mind to information that goes beyond what you have been told to accept.

-We ask that you do not believe everything you believe online.
+We ask that you do not believe everything you see online.
 We live in a world of fake news and a place where a lack of substantiated information is freely distributed; a world where ‘a little information can be very dangerous’.

 We are made for – and by – people in Andover.

 We are a surprisingly large organisation – around 40 people operate under our banners of Love Andover and Andover Radio.